db0/godot-card-game-framework/README.md

 The below instructions will set up your game to use the `Card` class as a framework for card handling.

-1. Copy the CardTemplate.gd and Hand.gd in an appropriate location in your project.

-   The CardTemplate.tcsn file is optional, but if you're looking for a design template for your cards, feel free to use it by instancing child scenes based on it.
-If not, see below for which nodes are necessary in your own templates

-2. Extend your card root node's script, from the Card class.
-If your card scene's root node is not a panel, modify the CardTemplate to extend the correct node type
+1. Extend your card root node's script, from the Card class.
+If your card scene's root node is not an Area2D, modify the CardTemplate to extend the correct node type

     `extends Card`